One of the most beautiful and easily-recognizable mushrooms that are just starting to appear in the woods nearby are crown-tipped Coral Mushrooms.

 Corals tend to get soft and mushy very quickly, so they’re best added to soups and stocks.
 You can flash fry them in a pan, but avoid long exposure to high heat.

-Scramble them with eggs or add to an omelette.
+Another great way to have them is scrambled with eggs or add them to an omelette.